JoeJoe06/00TeamPyYt/README.md

 ## Windows

-Download/Clone the repo , and run
+Download/Clone the repo ,change the directory into the repo.
+Run:

 ```
 setup.bat